 What to include in a job application form

-The application form should give the employer an insight into you and make them want to meet you to find out more.
-Use it to present evidence of how you've developed relevant skills and gained valuable experience through your academic work, employment and personal life.
+The application form should make the employer want to meet you to find out more.
+Use it to show how you've developed valuable skills and experience through your academic work, employment and personal life.

 Typical sections of an application form include: